 - contact details of support services (e.g. day programs, respite services)

 - copies of up-to-date reports from health professionals (e.g. a specialist, psychologist, speech therapist, physiotherapist, paediatrician, occupational therapist, registered nurse or social worker)

 - any other information that you believe will show that you qualify for a Companion Card

 What can I do if my application is declined?

-Any new information you provide, with the information obtained in your original application, will be sent to the panel and they will consider it.
-They will write to you with the result of their review.
+Any new information you provide, with the information obtained in your original application, will be considered in the review process.